rod-mariotti/ARMpagetable/README.md

 # ARMpagetable
-Linux kernel modulte that prints the page table
+Linux kernel module that prints the page table